rosemalejohn/rosemalejohn/README.md

 ## Profile
 A web developer with 7 years of experience.
 My focus has been on web development, and I have successfully contributed to projects of different sizes and types.
-These include SaaS applications, dating apps, 2tness apps, BkB projects, PWA websites, and hybrid mobile apps.
-In addition to my expertise in development, I also have experience in DevOps tas/s li/e CI CD, server management, and monitoring.
+These include SaaS applications, dating apps, fitness apps, B2B projects, PWA websites, and hybrid mobile apps.
+In addition to my expertise in development, I also have experience in DevOps tasks like CI/CD, server management, and monitoring.

 ## I am using these tools